-As of 31 December 2022 and 2021 accounts receivables from top ten customers represent 54% and 64% of the total accounts receivables of the Group, respectively.
+As of 31 December 2023 and 2022 accounts receivable from top ten customers represent 67% and 54% of the total accounts receivables of the Group, respectively.
 The credit concentration risk of other trade receivables is insignificant.

 Credit risk from deposits in banks, fixed income securities and other financial instruments is managed by the Group's treasury division in accordance with the Group's policy.
 The Group only deals with counterparties that are approved through internal control procedures; therefore, the counterparties are limited to banks, financial institutions, companies or government entities with good credit standing.